— Biological Safety at USAMRIID —

 In order to properly assess safety performance over time, USAMRIID compares the number of incidents to the number of times employees entered BSL-3 and BSL-4 laboratories in a given year.
 It is important to note that in every incident from 2010 to present, no symptoms were reported and there were no signs of illness.

-With regard to BSL-4 laboratories, USAMRIID had 9,312 entries during 2013, with a total of 38 incidents and no Potential Biological Exposures (PBE).
-The 2013 incident rate for BSL-4 laboratories was 0.41 percent.
+With regard to BSL-4 laboratories, USAMRIID had 8,460 entries during 2014, with a total of 43 incidents and one Potential Biological Exposure (PBE).
+No symptoms were reported and there were no signs of illness.
+The 2014 incident rate for BSL-4 laboratories was 0.508 percent.

 — Data Analysis —

-For 2013, the number of suite entries for BSL-3 laboratories was slightly lower than in 2012.
-The number of suite entries for BSL-4 in 2013 showed a moderate increase.
-Overall 2013 incident rates for BSL-3 and BSL-4 were slightly higher than those of the previous year.
+For 2014, the number of suite entries for BSL-3 laboratories was significantly higher than in 2013.
+The number of suite entries for BSL-4 in 2014 was slightly lower.
+Overall 2014 incident rates for BSL-3 and BSL-4 increased compared to those from the previous year.

 In 2011, USAMRIID changed internal reporting requirements to better assess performance of personal protective equipment.
 In BSL-4 laboratories, workers wear positive-pressure suits with heavy gloves attached, and additional gloves underneath.
 The outer suit gloves can experience small tears and pin holes, which do not pose a risk of exposure as long as the inner glove remains intact.
 However, to better assess each incident, USAMRIID has been tracking this information since 2011.